 Caltrain serves the Hayward Park Station, Hillsdale Station, Belmont Station, San Carlos Station, Redwood City Station, Menlo Park Station, Palo Alto Station, and California Avenue Station in the San Mateo to Palo Alto Subsection.
 Caltrain serves about 21,380 daily passengers at these stations, including 580 at the Hayward Park Station, 3,300 at the Hillsdale Station, 780 at the Belmont Station, 1,330 at the San Carlos Station, 4,210 at the Redwood City Station, 1,730 at the Menlo Park Station, 7,760 at the Palo Alto Station, and 1,690 at the California Avenue Station.
+The Atherton Station, between the Redwood City and Menlo Park Stations, has weekend service only.
 SamTrans, VTA, and Alameda-Contra Costa Transit District provide local and express bus service along this subsection, while Commute.org and private operators run first/last mile shuttles.